 Johanna Hedva (they/them) is a Korean-American writer, artist, and musician, who was raised in Los Angeles by a family of witches, and now lives in LA and Berlin.
 Hedva is the author of Minerva the Miscarriage of the Brain (Sming Sming / Wolfman 2020), a collection of poems, performances, and essays, and the novel On Hell (Sator / Two Dollar Radio 2018).
 Their albums are Black Moon Lilith in Pisces in the 4th House, a doom-metal guitar and voice performance influenced by Korean shamanist ritual that was released in January 2021, and the 2019 EP The Sun and the Moon, which had two of its tracks played on the moon.

-This talk is available to view from Wednesday 20 October 2021, and will be available in perpetuity.
+This talk is available to view from Wednesday 20 October 2021 for free.